Mbed-TLS/mbedtls/docs/architecture/psa-migration/strategy.md

 It will then require follow-up work to make use of the new PSA API in PK/X.509/TLS in all places where we currently allow restartable operations.

-### `MBEDTLS_PSA_CRYPTO_CONFIG`

-(This section taken from a comment by Gilles.)

-X509 and TLS code use `MBEDTLS_xxx` macros to decide whether an algorithm is supported.
-This doesn't make `MBEDTLS_USE_PSA_CRYPTO` incompatible with `MBEDTLS_PSA_CRYPTO_CONFIG` per se, but it makes it incompatible with most useful uses of `MBEDTLS_PSA_CRYPTO_CONFIG`.
-The point of `MBEDTLS_PSA_CRYPTO_CONFIG` is to be able to build a library with support for an algorithm through a PSA driver only, without building the software implementation of that algorithm.
-But then the TLS code would consider the algorithm unavailable.

-This is tracked in https://github.com/Mbed-TLS/mbedtls/issues/3674 and https://github.com/Mbed-TLS/mbedtls/issues/3677.
-But now that I look at it with fresh eyes, I don't think the approach we were planning to use would actually works.
-This needs more design effort.

-This is something we need to support eventually, and several partners want it.
-I don't know what the priority is for `MBEDTLS_USE_PSA_CRYPTO` between improving driver support and covering more of the protocol.
-It seems to me that it'll be less work overall to first implement a good architecture for `MBEDTLS_USE_PSA_CRYPTO + MBEDTLS_PSA_CRYPTO_CONFIG` and then extend to more protocol features, because implementing that architecture will require changes to the existing code and the less code there is at this point the better, whereas extending to more protocol features will require the same amount of work either way.

 ### Backward compatibility issues with making `MBEDTLS_USE_PSA_CRYPTO` always on